GoobyFRS/bluebotpc-web/pages/legal/legal.md

 - Quarterly subscriptions receive an automatic 5% discount.
 - Yearly subscriptions receive an automatic 10% discount.

-## Personal Support Billing
+## Support Billing

 All repairs that require in-depth troubleshooting are subject to an non-refundable **$40.00 Diagnostics Fee**.
 This covers 2 hours of troubleshooting time.
 Work requiring more than 2 hours is subject to a **$50.00 per hour flat rate** after the diagnostics time has ended.
+Customer Orders over $1,000 will require a non-refundable 20% deposit.
+Disputes can be negotiated with Matt.

+**Dispatch Billing Transparency:** We do not bill for most Technician dispatch calls.
+Dispatch outside of our normal operating hours will result in a $125 Truck Roll fee.
+Customer Orders over $1,000 will require a non-refundable 20% deposit.
+Disputes can be negotiated with Matt.

+**On-Site Support Statement:** Customers are responsible for maintaining a safe working environment for BBPC Technicians.
+Technicians may refuse service due to safety concerns.
+Our Technicians may wear a face-covering/mask upon request.
+Billable hours start once our Technician arrives at your address.

+**Final Amendment:** We have Industry experience, certifications, and education.
+We will make the best judgement call on a case by case basis.
+All problems and concerns can be resolved by communicating with Matt.